tansey-lab/batchie/README.md

 ### Retrospective Mode

-Assume you have a :py:class:`batchie.data.Screen` where all :py:class:`batchie.data.Plate` s are observed, representing data from a high throughput screen that was run in the past.
+Assume you have a `batchie.data.Screen` where all `batchie.data.Plate` s are observed, representing data from a high throughput screen that was run in the past.

 In retrospective simulation mode we will run these set up steps:

-#.
-Mask all of the observations.
+1. Mask all of the observations.
-#.
-Sample a fraction of the unobserved experiments and set it aside as "holdout" for evaluating model accuracy.
+2. Sample a fraction of the unobserved experiments and set it aside as "holdout" for evaluating model accuracy.
-#.
-Pick one initial plate to reveal.
+3. Pick one initial plate to reveal.
 For the initial plate reveal, one has the option of using a configured heuristic algorithm or picking an existing plate at random.

 After these initial steps, we repeat the following series of steps until all plates have been revealed:

-#.
-If all plates have been revealed, exit.
+1. If all plates have been revealed, exit.
-#.
-Train the specified model given the revealed plate(s)
+2. Train the specified model given the revealed plate(s)
-#.
-Evaluate the model on the holdout data and save
+3. Evaluate the model on the holdout data and save
-#.
-Use the trained model to predict on all unobserved plates
+4. Use the trained model to predict on all unobserved plates
-#.
-Use the model predictions on unobserved data to score all the unobserved plates
+5. Use the model predictions on unobserved data to score all the unobserved plates
-#.
-Chose one or more plates with the best scores to reveal, reveal them
+6. Chose one or more plates with the best scores to reveal, reveal them
-#.
-If ``--batch-size`` is specified, repeat from step 5 until <batch_size> plates have been revealed, if <batch_size> plates have been revealed, repeat from step 1.
+7. If ``--batch-size`` is specified, repeat from step 5 until <batch_size> plates have been revealed, if <batch_size> plates have been revealed, repeat from step 1.

 From the root of the repository, you would run a command like this: